vbo/icfp2014-LamCo-GCC/README.md

 Actual "virtual machine" able to execute GCC assembly instructions is written in Haskell.

-    Building: ./vm/build.sh (requires ghc and pretty-show package - cabal install pretty-show)
+    Building: ./vm/build.sh
+        requires ghc
+        deps: cabal install pretty-show

     Usage: ./vm/Main raw.gcc
         Loads assembly code from raw.gcc and starts a kind of "debugging session" where you can execute instructions step-by-step (st) and watch how machine state changes.

         Alternatively you can continue to the next breakpoint (co).

 I also found it nice to have a very basic macro pre-processor available to simplify assembly coding.